paramientos/larasplitter/README.md

 ### 4. Configure

-You can change the currencies information of your app from `config/larasplitter.php` file
+You can change the settings of your app from `config/larasplitter.php` file

 ## Usage